fmontesi/cp2016/exam/README.md

   * Words can contain punctuation.
 A word is what you would get as an element by splitting a line by whitespacing, for example: `line.split( "\\s+" )`.
 So, for example, "hi," is a word.

 - How do I traverse directories?
 There are different ways to traverse directories in Java.
 See: [http://www.adam-bien.com/roller/abien/entry/listing_directory_contents_with_jdk](http://www.adam-bien.com/roller/abien/entry/listing_directory_contents_with_jdk) and [https://docs.oracle.com/javase/tutorial/essential/io/walk.html](https://docs.oracle.com/javase/tutorial/essential/io/walk.html).
 There is no "best" way for the project, since maybe one way will play nicer than the others with how you intend to program concurrency.
+You can also see the (simple!) example in `lectures`.

+- How do I get test data?
+Open [https://www.github.com/](https://www.github.com/) and find a software project full of source files, for example [https://github.com/dthree/cash](https://github.com/dthree/cash).
+Download the project, for example by executing `git clone https://github.com/dthree/cash`.
+Rename lots of text files such that they have a `.txt` suffix, for example by running: `find . -name "*.js" -exec bash -c 'mv "$1" "$(sed "s/\.js$/.txt/" <<< "$1")"' - '{}' \;`.
+You now have a directory full of (probably small) text files.
+To add some big files, go to [http://www.lipsum.com/](http://www.lipsum.com/), generate a big chunk of text and create a file with multiple copies of it.
+(I recommend reaching at least 50MB or similar, but feel free to go higher!)

+- How many cores will be used in the evaluation?
+Different set-ups will be used: 1 core, 2 cores, 3 cores, 4 cores.
+So your project should adapt to the number of cores available on the machine.
+The same CPU will always be used.

+- What about the storage?
+I will use an SSD for testing the projects.

+- What encoding will the files be in?
+UTF-8.
+I will not use any weird characters that require thinking of more than a Java `char`.
+I do not recommend using byte representations of strings.